What happens if I refuse to wear a mask on a flight? - NewsBreak

 DENVER ( KDVR ) – If you don’t want to wear a mask while flying, you face being fined thousands of dollars, in addition to being removed from the plane.
 Masks are required for air and ground travel , including trains, maritime vessels, and intercity bus services.

-The TSA extended its orders for mask-wearing requirements, for both air and ground travel, through January 18 th , 2022, earlier this year.
+The TSA extended its orders for mask-wearing requirements, for both air and ground travel, through January 18, 2022, earlier this year.

 Are there exemptions?